Tsallis Holographic Dark Energy Reconsidered: Interacting THDE model as dynamical vacuum

+The structure of this paper is as follows.
+In the next section, we present an interacting THDE as a dynamical vacuum.
+We analytically solve for the Hubble parameter and investigate its evolutionary behavior.
+In Sect.~\ref{sec:2}, we constrain the parameters with observational data and discuss its cosmological implications.
+Along with that, we also analyze the evolutionary trajectory of the model in geometrical plane $r-s$ and phase plane $\omega^\prime_{e}-\omega_{e}$ plane.
+In Sect.~\ref{sec:3}, we perform the dynamical analysis on the interacting THDE model.
+In Sect.~\ref{sec:4}, we study the thermodynamical properties of the model.
+In the last section, we summarize the conclusions of the work.

-\section{Interacting THDE Model as Dynamical Vacuum}
+\section{Interacting THDE model as dynamical vacuum}

-For large scale systems, it has been shown that, the thermodynamical entropy must be modified to non-additive entropy.
-The investigations of quantum gravity have further supported this \cite{Tsallis:1987eu,Lyra:1997ggy}.
-According to Tsallis and Crito \cite{Tsallis:2012js}, the quantum correction modified the entropy-area relation as,
+A generalization of the Boltzmann-Gibbs (BG) theory, now known as the non extensive statistical mechanics, was proposed \cite{Tsallis:1987eu} to address the complexities in non standard systems.
+For large scale systems, the thermodynamical entropy must be modified to non additive entropy \cite{Tsallis:2012js}.
+According to Tsallis and Cirto \cite{Tsallis:2012js}, the quantum correction modified the entropy area relation as,

-where $A$ is the horizon area of the black-hole, $\gamma$ is a positive constant and $\delta$ is the positive non-additive parameter \cite{Tsallis:2012js}.
-This will reduces to the Bekenstein entropy for $\gamma = \frac{1}{4L_{p^2}}$ and $\delta=1,$ with $L_{p}^{2}$ as the Planck length hence it is also proposed as generalizations of the Bekenstein entropy.
-Following the Holographic principle, Cohen et al. have found a relation between the entropy, IR cutoff (L), and the UV cutoff ($\Lambda$) as,
+where $A$ is the horizon area of the black hole, $\gamma$ is a positive \cite{lymperis2018modified} constant, and $\delta$ is the positive non additive parameter \cite{Tsallis:2012js}.
+This will reduces to the Bekenstein entropy for $\gamma = \frac{1}{4L_{p}^{2}}$ and $\delta=1,$ with $L_{p}^{2}$ as the Planck length.
+Following the holographic principle, Cohen et al. \cite{PhysRevLett.82.4971} have found a relation between the entropy, IR cutoff (L), and the UV cutoff ($\Lambda$) as,

 Following the Tsallis entropy in \eqref{eqn:S1:1} and substituting for area, $A=4\pi L^2,$ leads to the relation $\Lambda^4 \leq \gamma (4\pi)^{\delta} L^{2\delta -4},$ and it gives a measure of the vacuum energy density.
-Taking consideration of the equality in this relation, a modified energy density, known as the Tsallis HDE (THDE), can be defined as,
+Taking consideration of the equality in this relation, a modified energy density, known as the Tsallis HDE (THDE) density, can be defined as,

 where the constant, $C=\gamma (4\pi)^{\delta}$ with dimension [$L^{2-2\delta}$] (in units of $8\pi G= \hbar =c =1$).
 The simplest choice for scale is $L=H^{-1},$ the Hubble horizon.
-In \cite{tavayef2018tsallis}, authors have established that the corresponding model of the universe, with non-interacting dark sectors, can show a transition into the late time accelerated epoch.
-This is in contrast to conventional HDE model, which failed to predict a transition into the late accelerated epoch, if cosmic components are non-interacting.\\~\\ In the present study we adopt the GO scale as IR cutoff, which was originally proposed in reference \cite{Granda:2008dk} to study the conventional HDE model and is given by,
+In \cite{tavayef2018tsallis}, authors have established that the corresponding model of the universe, with non interacting dark sectors, can show a transition into the late time accelerated epoch.
+This contrasts with the conventional HDE model, which failed to predict a transition into the late accelerated epoch if cosmic components are non interacting.